Redesigning the migration platform — from the ground up

 SKYKICK

-SkyKick's migration platform was a critical utility for IT partners — trusted for its technical depth and data integrity.
+SkyKick's email migration platform was a critical utility for IT partners — trusted for its technical depth and data integrity.
 Years of incremental fixes had left it complex, expensive to support, and difficult to evolve.
 I led a ground-up redesign that dropped support tickets by 47%, grew migration projects by 53%, and unblocked scale with partners like GoDaddy.

 Redesigning the migration platform — from the ground up